 Our depravity does prevent us from choosing to believe in Christ.
 But we are able to freely choose the color of the shirt we will wear, what we will eat for dinner, where we will go on vacation, or who we will marry.
 Yet no matter what choices we make, God knew them before creation.
 And he works through them to accomplish his purpose in creation.
 For the Arminian, God permits sin but does not decree it.
 But even as God permits sin, he uses it to accomplish his purpose.
 God also prevents gratuitous evil if good cannot come out of it.

 Predestination and Free Will in Arminian Soteriology

 In contrast to the compatibilist free will of Calvinism, Arminians hold to libertarian free will.
 Libertarian free will is the ability to make choices other than what I actually made.
 Human free will is totally depraved and totally incapable of doing anything that is pleasing to God.
-Apart from the working of God’s grace I cannot please him; and we hold this in common with Calvinists.
-But God does give to each of us a measure of grace that will enable us to do good.
-Because of this ‘common grace’ we can be rightly held responsible for our sin.
+Apart from the working of God’s grace, I cannot please him.
+And we hold this in common with Calvinists.
+But God does give each of us a measure of grace that will enable us to do good.
+Because of this ‘common grace,’ we can be rightly held responsible for our sins.
 While I am totally corrupt, God’s grace enables me to make good moral choices, and so I have no excuse.

 Contrasting Views of Sovereignty

 The Calvinist view of sovereignty is ‘sovereignty by fiat’.
 God is like a puppet master pulling all the strings and making everything and everyone dance to his tune.
 That description is offensive to most Calvinists.
 But it is hard for me to picture it as anything else.